How to stop falling asleep at work

 4. Listen to upbeat music

 Music can help you feel more awake.
-Try playing loud, energising music to distract you from feeling tired and to boost your energy levels.
+Try playing loud, energizing music to distract you from feeling tired and to boost your energy levels.

 5. Get up and move around